-Divorce in Azerbaijan is still considered very controversial and not approved by many members of the society, especially older traditionally thinking generations and people living in rural areas.
-The article touches a gender sensitive topic of the position of divorced women in the society.
-Uluchay has conducted a research by conducting several interviews with divorced women as well as desk research, collecting statistics and data from different sources in order to gain a broader understanding of the issue.
-What are the overall challenges women experience within and after the divorce process, what kind of protective legal mechanisms are there available and how well are women educated about their legal as well as their human rights.
-How does social stigma influence the whole process and what is a way forward to tackle this multidimensional problem.
-What concretely can be done today to change and transform current situation in order to create better conditions for divorced women in society today and in the future.
-It is a problem which needs to be given a lot of attention on the quest for tackling gender equality issues in the country.
+Divorce in Azerbaijan is still considered very controversial and not approved by many members of the society, especially older, traditionally thinking generations and people living in rural areas.
+The article touches on a gender-sensitive topic of the position of divorced women in society.
+Uluchay has conducted research by conducting several interviews with divorced women and desk research, collecting statistics and data from different sources to gain a broader understanding of the issue.
+What overall challenges do women experience within and after the divorce process, what kind of protective legal mechanisms are there available, and how well are women educated about their legal and human rights?
+How does social stigma influence the whole process, and what is a way to tackle this multidimensional problem?
+What concretely can be done today to change and transform the current situation to create better conditions for divorced women in society and the future?
+It is a problem that needs a lot of attention in the quest to tackle gender equality issues in the country.

-Women in Azerbaijan are officially entitled to full political, economic and social participation, the reality however is slightly different due to deeply rooted patriarchal attitudes in the society, especially in rural areas.
-Family represents a very high value where a child is considered as one of the most important elements of the family, men are the breadwinners and main decisionmakers and women are most respected for their role of being a mother whereas supporting the family financially comes as a secondary role if necessary.
-There is also a problem of professions which are unofficially divided to male and female professions.
-Business sector, management, economics, construction and oil industry are mainly occupied by men whereas women are concentrated in education, healthcare and social services, recreation and entertainment which falls into the lowest monthly average pay rates.
-This kind of division creates a huge gender pay gap, undermines the importance of education and overall capability of women to enrol in various professions which are perceived to be men’s profession and therefor more demanding.
-These traditional roles manifest economic, social and psychological dependence of women on men.
+Women in Azerbaijan are officially entitled to full political, economic and social participation; the reality, however, is slightly different due to deeply entrenched patriarchal attitudes in the society, especially in rural areas.
+Family represents a very high value where a child is considered one of the essential elements of the family, men are the breadwinners and primary decision-makers, and women are most respected for their role of being a mother, whereas supporting the family financially comes as a secondary role if necessary.
+Unofficially dividing professions into male and female professions is also a problem.
+Men mainly occupy the business sector, management, economics, construction, and oil industry.
+In contrast, women are concentrated in education, healthcare, social services, recreation, and entertainment, falling into the lowest monthly pay rates.
+This kind of division creates a considerable gender pay gap, undermining the importance of education and the overall capability of women to enroll in various professions perceived as men’s professions and, therefore, more demanding.
+These traditional roles manifest women’s economic, social and psychological dependence on men.

 Marriage and divorce

-Creating a family is very important as mentioned before and parents make a great effort to find a future husband for their daughters.
-Arranged marriages are still highly present in the Azerbaijani society and in some cases girls in rural areas don’t have the right to oppose the candidate chosen by their parents.
-Often it happens that families lie about certain conditions and circumstances in their families or withhold some vital information prior to the marriage which can later result in unbearable living conditions for a woman, violating her human rights.
-Bad financial situation, unsuitable living conditions, big age difference, husband’s violent behaviour or the existence of alcohol or drug abuse to name a few.
+As mentioned before, creating a family is very important, and parents make a great effort to find a future husband for their daughters.
+Arranged marriages are still highly present in Azerbaijani society, and in some cases, girls in rural areas don’t have the right to oppose the candidate chosen by their parents.
+Often, families lie about specific conditions and circumstances in their families or withhold some vital information before the marriage, which can later result in unbearable living conditions for a woman, violating her human rights.
+Bad financial situation, unsuitable living conditions, big age difference, husband’s violent behavior or alcohol or drug abuse.

-Women find themselves in a very ungrateful position- torn between standing up for themselves and their rights or to continue suffering and maintaining good family reputation.
-Women often don’t have any outside support and even their parents try to encourage them to be patient and stay positive for things to get better.
+Women find themselves ungrateful- torn between standing up for themselves and their rights or continuing suffering and maintaining a good family reputation.
+Women often don’t have any outside support, and even their parents try to encourage them to be patient and stay positive for things to improve.

 According to demographic indicators provided by The State Statistical Committee of the Republic of Azerbaijan divorce rate has been growing in the last couple of years.
-Statistics show that there have been over 10 000 divorces in 2011 and the number has risen up to 14514 divorces in 2017 and the marriage rate on the other hand has declined since 2011 (with one exception in 2013) with a bit over 88000 marriages down to slightly less than 63000 in 2017.
-In the first 7 months of 2018, there have been 33009 marriages and 8537 divorces registered.
-Overall divorce rate is still very low (between 1.2 and 1.5 per 1000 people) compared to other countries.
-There is also quite a big difference between divorces in urban and rural areas where the number in urban area is twice to three times as big as in rural areas which could be the cause of several different factors such as better working conditions for women and awareness about rights of women, lower stigma around the divorce and better access to different services such as provision of legal and psychological aid.
+Statistics showed over 10 000 divorces in 2011, which rose to 14514 divorces in 2017.
+On the other hand, the marriage rate has declined since 2011 (with one exception in 2013), with a bit over 88000 marriages down to slightly less than 63000 in 2017.
+In the first seven months of 2018, 33009 marriages and 8537 divorces were registered.
+The divorce rate is still meager (between 1.2 and 1.5 per 1000 people) compared to other countries.
+There is also a pretty big difference between divorces in urban and rural areas where the number in a metropolitan area is twice to three times as significant as in rural areas, which could be the cause of several different factors such as better working conditions for women and awareness about rights of women, the lower stigma around the divorce and better access to various services such as the provision of legal and psychological aid.

-Main reasons for divorce in Azerbaijan are domestic violence followed by infertility, drug addiction, cheating and financial problems and increased unemployment.
-Majority of divorces are requested by women.
+The main reasons for divorce in Azerbaijan are domestic violence, followed by infertility, drug addiction, cheating, financial problems, and increased unemployment.
+Women request the majority of divorces.

-“Living conditions were very bad, my husband had a bad attitude towards me, but my parents encouraged me to try and stay a little longer saying that things will get better.
-I was the only one who knew the reality in the house”
+“Living conditions were terrible, my husband had a bad attitude towards me, but my parents encouraged me to try and stay a little longer, saying that things would get better.
+I was the only one who knew the reality in the house.”

-Domestic violence is highly present in Azerbaijani families and a leading reason for divorces but still considered as a taboo.
-Victims of domestic violence are often reluctant to report it to the police since violence against women has been normalised and even accepted by women.
-Shame and fear of impact on the family’s reputation and fear of not being believed and losing her children are caused by social stigma and inadequate education around women’s rights.
-Authorities and the police do not like to intervene as they consider domestic violence a private matter and something which should be dealt with and kept in the family and with that, they promote family unity, shame and stigma around this matter.
+Domestic violence is highly present in Azerbaijani families and a leading reason for divorces, but it is still considered taboo.
+Victims of domestic violence are often reluctant to report it to the police since violence against women has been normalized and even accepted by women.
+Shame and fear of the impact on the family’s reputation and of not being believed and losing her children are caused by social stigma and inadequate education about women’s rights.
+Authorities and the police do not like to intervene as they consider domestic violence a private matter that should be dealt with and kept in the family.
+With that, they promote family unity, shame, and stigma around this matter.

 Access to legal system

-Depending on the complexity of the case and the circumstances divorce is emotionally and psychologically very exhausting process for a woman.
-The process itself is well known in the country however there are still many challenges women can face during the process taking into consideration that finishing the divorce process is not the only desired outcome but also the right to a fair process which doesn’t violate and undermine the rights of a woman.
+Depending on the complexity of the case and the circumstances, divorce is an emotionally and psychologically exhausting process for a woman.
+The process itself is well known in the country; however, there are still many challenges women can face during the process taking into consideration that finishing the divorce process is not the only desired outcome but also the right to a fair process that doesn’t violate and undermine the rights of a woman.
 This can often be the case since many women are not sufficiently educated about their rights.

-According to the State Statistical Committee more than half of the families filing for a divorce in 2015 (6950 out of 12764) didn’t have any children.
-Women without a child may experience discrimination in the divorce process by being mandated an administrative procedure which does not guarantee the rights of a woman to the same extent as judicial proceedings.
-Administrative procedure can lead to women without children being forced to a mutual consent which can result in violation of women’s rights regarding property rights and maintenance amounts.
+According to the State Statistical Committee, more than half of the families filing for a divorce in 2015 (6950 out of 12764) had no children.
+Women without a child may experience discrimination in the divorce process by being mandated an administrative procedure that does not guarantee a woman’s rights to the same extent as judicial proceedings.
+The organizational system can lead to women without children being forced to mutual consent, violating women’s rights regarding property rights and maintenance amounts.

 Divorces are not easily achieved even when requested due to domestic violence.
-Expensive legal services, lack of access to free legal aid and limited number of lawyers in rural areas are one of the main obstacles that women face when seeking legal aid.
-Lack of female representatives among police and law enforcement and judicial systems also creates a barrier for women seeking legal aid since it can lead to not being understood or even discouraged from the continuation of the process.
+Expensive legal services, lack of access to free legal aid, and limited number of lawyers in rural areas are one of the main obstacles that women face when seeking legal assistance.
+The lack of female representatives among police, law enforcement, and judicial systems also creates a barrier for women seeking legal aid since it can lead to not being understood or even discouraged from continuing the process.

-The family code of the Republic of Azerbaijan (Government of Azerbaijan 1999b.
+The Republic of Azerbaijan family code (Government of Azerbaijan 1999b.
 Article 84.1) states that spouses must support each other financially.
-Many cases occur where men refuse to pay alimony, or they pay it unfrequently.
-In this case the right to bring to court the party who has the necessary funds belongs to limited number of beneficiaries (disabled persons, spouse with a disabled child, wife during the period of pregnancy and for 3 years from the birth of their child).
-This clearly results in restriction of women’s rights and their access to justice.
+Many cases occur where men refuse to pay alimony, or they pay it infrequently.
+In this case, the right to bring to court the party with the necessary funds belongs to a limited number of beneficiaries (disabled persons, spouse with a disabled child, wife during the period of pregnancy and for three years from their birth of their child).
+This results in restricting women’s rights and their access to justice.
 There shouldn’t be any restriction on who can appeal to the court in case of absence or irregular payment of support.

 Women face many challenges during and after the divorce process.
-Particularly in rural areas, sense of belonging, fear of being exiled and the established social, psychological and financial dependence on men discourage women from even starting the divorce process.
-Lack of family support, social dishonour and strong pressures to keep families together make this first step even harder.
+Particularly in rural areas, a sense of belonging, fear of being exiled, and the established social, psychological and financial dependence on men discourage women from even starting the divorce process.
+Lack of family support, social dishonor, and intense pressures to keep families together make this first step even harder.

 Most common challenges and problems woman face: